milesix/pexsi/doc/install.rst

 .. note::
   Please note that we have already prepared ParMETIS (latest version 4.0.3) in the "external" directory.
-  These packages also are ready to be install as part of the PEXSI build process.
+  These packages are ready to be install as part of the PEXSI build process.
 You can build the PEXSI package directly.